WillsonPat/speechma-tts-simple-cli/README.md

 ## Building

 Building currently targets windows.
-To build a release exectuable call `build.bat` from the a python prompt on windows.
+To build a release exectuable call `build.bat` from a python prompt on windows.

 ## Usage